ogunay100/Skills-to-pay-the-bills-cyber-projects/index.md

 # Live SIEM Monitor for RDP log ins

-This is an example of a live SIEM that is monitoring a windows 10 vm for rdp login attempts.
+This is an example of a live SIEM that is monitoring a windows 10 vm for rdp logins.

 Step 1 create a azure vm by first makeing a recorce group to house all our recorces for the vm.